wangonya/wangonya.com/content/blog/python-fibonacci-recursion-memoization.md

 the answer immediately without having to use a calculator.
 `799 x 377`?
 You probably need to use a calculator for that.
-If, for some reason, you find that you get asked `799 x 377` a lot, it would be nice to have it memorized so you don\'t have to calculate it every other time.
+If, for some reason, you find that you get asked `799 x 377` a lot, it would be nice to have it memorized so you don't have to calculate it every other time.
 The value of `799 x 377` will always remain the same, so all you have to do is calculate it once, save the value in your \"cache\" (memory), and retrieve it every time you